PF searches in São Gonçalo in operation against health deviations during pandemic

 The investigated may respond, to the extent of their responsibilities, for mounting in bidding waivers, active or passive corruption, in addition to money laundering and, if convicted, may serve sentences of more than 10 years in prison.

-Regarding the name of the operation, it refers to the object of the investigation, a hospital bed (lectus in Latin).
+Regarding the name of the operation, it is a reference to the object of investigation, hospital bed (lectus in Latin).

 There will be no press conference.